somnathmukherjee96/design-patterns/README.md

 ![img_6.png](img_6.png)

+3. **State Design Pattern** - The State Design Pattern is a behavioral design pattern that allows an object to change its behavior when its internal state changes.
+This pattern is used to encapsulate the various states that an object can be in and to delegate state-specific behavior to corresponding state objects.

 ## Structural Design Patterns

 1. **Facade Design Pattern** - The Facade design pattern is a structural design pattern that provides a simplified interface to a complex subsystem.
 It encapsulates the complexity of the subsystem by